 Personal travel can be covered for up to 2 weeks beyond the end of the mobility as long as it takes place within the same country and is within a 12 month duration.
 The additional time must be included within the start and end dates when registering for the policy.
 Policy excesses and exclusions (e.g. mobile phones) apply.

 Some host universities require you to take out their own insurance or one which is offered at national level.
-Partners may will allow their policy to be waived if you can prove that you have sufficient cover, but this is not guaranteed.
+Partners may allow their policy to be waived if you can prove that you have sufficient cover, but this is not guaranteed.

-Students undertaking work placements in France, Spain or Italy
+Students undertaking work placements

 You may not be covered for Employer’s liability within the workplace due to national employment laws.
 Check if this applies to you.
 If so, you will need to seek an insurance policy in the host country to cover you for that item.
 This is not included in the University of Sheffield travel insurance.